vbatts/source-manifest/README.md

 ## Additional Metadata

+- The distribution version and its channel information
 - The build instructions used to arrive at the final root filesystem
 - Information on build context or transient files copied into or fetched during the build